kberbic/proxy-typer/README.md

 # proxy-typer

-Runtime javascript proptypes check, for user defined classes. \
+Runtime javascript proptypes check, only for user defined classes. \
 Implemented using ES6 features (Proxy and Symbol)

 ## Install